 Gender inequality in the labour market was discussed in Section 1.1.
 Omanyo (2021) found that there is earnings discrimination against women.
-Earlier studies yielded similar results (KNBS, 2020b: 104).
-Data of various household surveys conducted since 1997 indicate https://www.unwomen.org/en/news/in-focus/csw59/feature-stories.
+Earlier studies vielded similar results (KNBS, 2020b: 104).
+Data of various household surveys conducted since 1997 indicate that real monthly earnings of men are on average consistently higher than those of women (ibid.: Figure 4.50).

-&lt;sup>33 Own calculations based on ENA (2023: Table 1).
-The numbers of elected women among the 290 directly elected National Assembly members were 16, 23 and 29 in the general elections of 2013, 2017 and 2022, respectively.
-In addition, in 2017 there were 6 female Nominated members to the National Assembly (out of 12 in total) and 47 exclusively women elected as County Women members to the National Parliament, zero female governors (out of total of 47 governors (ibid.).
-The percentage female member of among a total of 350 members of the National Assembly was that real monthly earnings of men are on average consistently higher than those of women (ibid.: Figure 4.50).
 The 2022 Demographic and Health Survey also points at a gender gap in earnings: 'Seventy-one percent of women earned less than their husband's cash earnings' (KNBS 2023c: 497).
 Similarly, 'Women report lower average earnings across all age cohorts relative to males' (ibid.: 498).
 At the same time, 'male-headed households have higher mean and median real per capita consumption expenditure than individuals in female-headed households (KNBS, 2020b: 122).
 A third of the Kenyan population lived in female-headed-households in 2015/16, which accounted for only a quarter of total expenditure in Kenya (KNBS, 2020b: 132).
-This suggests that the gender gap in earnings translates into horizontal economic inequality between female- and male-headed-household members.
+This suggests that the gender gap in earnings translates into horizontal economic inequality between female- and male-headedhousehold members.
 The proportion of female-headed households was also 33% in 2022 (KNBS, 2023c: 13).
 The DHS 2022 does however not report on total expenditure, but as mentioned above, shows that average monthly earnings were lower for women than for men (see also KNBS 2023c; Table 15.1.3).